2 Israeli Embassy staff shot and killed outside Jewish Museum in D.C.

 In a late-night news conference, Metropolitan Police Chief Pamela A. Smith said the shooting was reported at 9:08 p.m. local time outside the museum, which is located near an FBI field office.

-Smith said the suspect, identified as 30-year-old Elias Rodriguez of Chicago, Illinois, was initially "observed pacing back and forth outside of the museum" before he approached a group of four people, "produced a handgun," and shot the two victims.
+Smith said the suspect, identified as 30-year-old Elias Rodriguez, of Chicago, was initially "observed pacing back and forth outside of the museum" before he approached a group of four people, "produced a handgun," and shot the two victims.

 "We believe the shooting was committed by a single suspect who is now in custody," Smith said.